 There are only a few things necessary to receive WIOA funding.
-You must be considered low-income by your state’s guidelines.
+You must be at least 18 years old and be considered low-income by your state’s guidelines.
 If you qualify for SNAP benefits, for example, you will likely qualify for the WIOA.

 During your academic work, you'll need to maintain at least a 2.5 GPA.
 If your grades drop, a case manager will give you a semester to improve before removing funding.
 However, many online training programs are only a semester in length.

-If you qualify for a WIOA scholarship, textbooks, fees and tuition will be covered up to a certain amount.
+If you qualify for a WIOA scholarship, textbooks, fees, and tuition will be covered up to $4,000.
 WIOA funding also includes: